charud/cx/README.md

 Since cx makes no assumptions about whether you are using jQuery or any other frontend library, all elements are handled natively.
 Because of that the data-area attribute is there for convinience.
 It is basically a wrapper for querySelector() within your view.
 It also has some extra functionality like setting values and unwrapping promises.

-You can add as many data-views and actions as you wish without having to worrying about things slowing down.
+You can add as many data-views and actions as you wish without having to worry about things slowing down.
 All data-actions are handled by one single event for clicks, and one for keydown (useful for input fields).
 The code will then look for the closest data-view that the click action should be routed to.

-The view is resuable and every element with a data-view will have its one context, so defining non-shared state works:
+The view is resuable and every element with a data-view will have its own context, so defining non-shared state works:

 ```
 <div data-view='counter'>